basemdabbour/AS-GAME/README.md

-**Functions:**
+**Functions**

-•	**GameBoard()** function to draw the board of strings (1 till 9).
+•	**[GameBoard( )](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L6) ** function to draw the board of strings (1 till 9).

-•	**inputPlayerletter()** function so the player can choose which letter will start with “X” or “O” , and the computer will get the second letter.
+•	**i[inputPlayerletter( )](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L25):** function so the player can choose which letter will start with “X” or “O” , and the computer will get the second letter.

-•	**whoGoesFirst()** function to randomly choose the player who will go first in the game , in this case player or computer
+•	**[whoGoesFirst()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L40):** function to randomly choose the player who will go first in the game , in this case player or computer

-•	**playAgain()** function to repeat the game again by using “random.randint(0, 1) == 0” , if (0) the computer will have the first move , (1) the player will have the first move.
+•	**[playAgain()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L48)** Function to repeat the game again by using “random.randint(0, 1) == 0” , if (0) the computer will have the first move , (1) the player will have the first move.

-•	**MakeAMove():** function to pass the parameter for the borad[ ] with chosen letter by player or computer.
+•	**[MakeAMove()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L54)** Function to pass the parameter for the borad[ ] with chosen letter by player or computer.

-•	**isWinner()** function with long return line to check if there is three spaces in board filled with same letter horizontally , vertically or diagonally.
+•	**[isWinner()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L58)** Function with long return line to check if there is three spaces in board filled with same letter horizontally , vertically or diagonally.

-•	**getboardCopy()** function to make copy of the board of TTT in the game , making append to the board with new copy of it without changing the original board and moves has been played before.
+•	**[getboardCopy()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L73)** Function to make copy of the board of TTT in the game , making append to the board with new copy of it without changing the original board and moves has been played before.

-•	**FreeSpace()** function to check if the entire board filled with sting or not , make sure to choose the right empty slot to make a move, otherwise a message will pop up to ask for available move.
+•	**[FreeSpace()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L83)** Function to check if the entire board filled with sting or not , make sure to choose the right empty slot to make a move, otherwise a message will pop up to ask for available move.

-•	**getPlayerMove()** function to ask the player to enter the number of the space that wants to move on , the (while) loop here makes sure that the player is choosing the empty space each move and check if the space is already taken before or not by calling FreeSpace() , and finally return the move as integer from string.
+•	**[getPlayerMove()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L88)** Function to ask the player to enter the number of the space that wants to move on , the (while) loop here makes sure that the player is choosing the empty space each move and check if the space is already taken before or not by calling FreeSpace() , and finally return the move as integer from string.

-•	 **chooseRandomMoveFromList()** function will first check that the space is valid to make a move on , and returns a valid move from the passed list on the passed board and None in case of no valid/true move made.
+•	 **[chooseRandomMoveFromList()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L99)** Function will first check that the space is valid to make a move on , and returns a valid move from the passed list on the passed board and None in case of no valid/true move made.

-•	**getComputerMove()** function, the algorithm which has been used in TTT game is simple algorithm to compute the results , this algorithm is implemented and used in the getComputerMove() function.
+•	**[getComputerMove()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L113)** The algorithm which has been used in TTT game is simple algorithm to compute the results , this algorithm is implemented and used in the getComputerMove() function.

-•	**isboardFull() ** Function that returns True in case all moves(10 strings 1-9, index 0 not used) has already passed through with “X” or “O” , and False in case of any spaces found not filled yet , in other words , isbordFull() invert function of FreeSpace().
+•	**[isboardFull()](https://github.com/basemdabbour/AS-GAME/blob/23ce88c3897411dd82584491265d6eab627a19de/tictactoe-DS-AS-2018.py#L150)** Function that returns True in case all moves(10 strings 1-9, index 0 not used) has already passed through with “X” or “O” , and False in case of any spaces found not filled yet , in other words , isbordFull() invert function of FreeSpace().